-These fees are usually charged in full in the first year of study.
+These fees for full time courses are usually charged in full in the first year of study.
 The only charges then due in subsequent years will be for retakes (if necessary) or additional modules.

 Interim fees on full-time courses